Eyes Wide Shut, Senses Wide Open… Immersion Beyond Screens

 Visual immersion is far from the only sensory gateway explored by artists.
 Immersion can also be bodily—often allowing spectators to rest their eyes while surrendering to tactile, almost massage-like experiences.
 French artist Julien Clauss has developed several works in which listening occurs directly through the body and vibration.
 In Isotropie de l’Ellipse Tore, participants press themselves against a hemispherical wooden structure to feel sound traveling from ceiling to floor, emitted by a suspended loudspeaker and set into centrifugal motion along the sculpture’s surface.
 In Pause, created with Lynn Pook, audiences lie in one of five hammocks, experiencing the oscillations of an autonomous audio-tactile machine powered by fourteen speakers transmitting vibrations through pulleys, arches, and springs.

-This organic, almost vital dimension is also present in Éric Arnal-Burtschy’s recent work Je suis une Montagne.
-Drawing on choreographic inspirations, the piece treats the body itself as the site of immersion.
-Spectators, seated in deck chairs suspended above the stage, are invited to keep their eyes closed while experiencing rain, wind, heat, scents, and intense halos of light.
-Like an ancient mountain shaped by time and seasons, they are invited “to feel that we are part of something much larger than ourselves—energy flows that make up our universe, our planet, and ourselves.”
-Sound once again plays a central role, accompanied by disorienting sensations of movement.
-“The sound is deliberately spatialized around the audience, treated almost like a body moving around them,” Arnal-Burtschy notes.
-Many spectators report the sensation of rotating, moving forward, or traveling.
-Time itself becomes elastic: “The piece lasts an hour, but most people think it’s only twenty or thirty minutes,” he observes.
-“It’s as if the body recalibrates the perception of time during this cosmic immersion.”
+The molecular relationship elicited by Transvision conveys an almost vital, organic dimension, a quality that is also present in the recent installation Je suis une Montagne by Éric Arnal-Burtschy, where the choreographic inspirations of its creator once again translate into a focus on the body as the primary site for experiencing immersion.
+Viewers, seated in deck chairs and suspended above the stage, are invited to keep their eyes closed, experiencing a sense of floating that allows them to focus on the various physical challenges awaiting them: rain, wind, intense heat, scents, and halos of bright light, among others.
+Like an ancient mountain subject to the rhythms of time and the seasons, they are invited to “feel that we are part of something much larger than ourselves, the flows of energy that make up our universe, our planet, and ourselves.”
+Sound remains essential here, yet it is accompanied by a strange, disorienting sense of movement.
+“The sound is deliberately highly spatialized around the audience, treated almost like a body moving around the people,” notes the creator.
+Many viewers indeed report feeling as if they are spinning, moving forward, or drifting during the performance.
+Even the perception of time is affected by these immersive sensations.
+“Je suis une Montagne lasts an hour, but most people feel it only lasts 20 or 30 minutes,” observes Éric Arnal-Burtschy.
+“It’s as if the body itself adjusts the perception of the duration of this cosmic immersion.” ”

 To create Je suis une Montagne, Arnal-Burtschy collaborated scientifically with a laboratory specializing in organic and molecular chemistry to design the work’s scents.
 This research-driven approach highlights how immersive sensory practices open pathways well beyond the art world.
 This is precisely the focus of PRISM, an interdisciplinary laboratory under the supervision of the CNRS, Aix-Marseille University, and the Ministry of Culture, bringing together researchers and artist-researchers specializing in image, sound, and music.
 “We’re interested in immersion for several reasons,” explains Sølvi Ystad, PRISM’s director and a PhD in acoustics.
 “Until now, we’ve focused on sound immersion, but with the multisensory immersion platform we’re developing, we want to study how humans perceive their natural environment.”
 One of PRISM’s goals is to better understand how environments influence behavior and perception—avoiding the sensory overload often experienced in overly spectacular immersive spaces.
 Short sounds, Ystad notes, can have powerful effects: “A sound shorter than 200 milliseconds—like a car door closing—can convey a whole narrative and influence perceptions of quality and safety.”
 As immersive and VR technologies proliferate, she warns, poorly designed experiences can have negative impacts.
 “It’s essential to adapt these systems to human sensory capacities.”